 Based on Figure 31, a strong motivation to improve the human condition/welfare does seem to have an effect on the generated impact.
-The statistic analysis confirms this impression: this motivation moderately and positively correlates with each of the analysed impact statement variables (rho > 0.45 each; cf. Table 27).
-Furthermore, we can observe somewhat higher levels in terms of creating a better/deeper understanding of a specific social issue, generating capabilities for the involved social groups to tackle similar issues in the future, and playing an emancipatory role in targeted social groups with the motivation to improve the human condition.
+The statistic analysis confirms this impression: motivation moderately and positively correlates with each of the analysed impact statement variables (rho > 0.45 each; cf. Table 27).

 Table 28: Correlation matrix between the social impact statements and the motivation to improve the human condition